JDGrimes/wp-plugin-uninstall-tester/README.md

 A testcase class for testing plugin install and uninstall, with related tools.

+# Notice

+This project is no longer maintained.
+It has been merged into the [WP Plugin PHPUnit Bootstrap](https://github.com/JDGrimes/wpppb).
+It is recommended that you use that instead.

 # Background #

 The purpose of this testcase is to allow you to make plugin uninstall testing as